 Lubrication 101: Why You Need It - And How It Affects Conception

-It may not come as a shock to you that when a woman becomes sexually aroused before intercourse, her vagina produces its own lubrication to make penetration possible (and pleasurable).
-However, not every woman has the ability to to produce enough of this natural lube to invite pain-free penetration – which is why personal lubricants have long been a staple in the sex lives of many couples.
+It may not come as a shock to you that when a woman becomes sexually aroused before intercourse, her vagina produces its own lubrication.
+This makes penetration possible and pleasurable.
+However, not every woman has the ability to to produce enough of this natural lube to invite pain-free penetration.
+This is why personal lubricants have long been a staple in the sex lives of many couples.
 In fact, in a 2013 study, 9 out of 10 women expressed that sex was more comfortable and enjoyable when they used lubrication.

 Unfortunately, the sorts of lube used to enhance a couple’s sex life are not conducive to conception.
-These personal products found in the drug store often contain a pH balance and consistency that does not support conception – and instead prevents sperm from effectively swimming through the cervix towards the woman’s egg.
+These personal products found in the drug store often contain a pH balance and consistency that does not support conception.
+They can actually prevent sperm from effectively swimming through the cervix towards the woman’s egg.
 Some of these lubes even contain hormones or anesthetics, which are not particularly good for a woman’s vagina in general.

 Types Of Lubricants

-Rest assured that there are many different lubrication options that will effectively increase a couple’s sexual enjoyment, while still allowing the man’s sperm to do their thing.
-If this pertains to you, these 5 examples are great places to start:
+Rest assured that there are many different lubrication options that will effectively increase a couple’s sexual enjoyment, that don’t affect fertility.
+Here are 5 types of lubricants to start with.

 - Store Bought.While it’s true that the majority of off-the-shelf lubricants are unsafe for conception purposes, there are a handful of products designed specifically to be sperm-safe.
 Pre-Seed is one such product, as is Yes Baby.
 Both of these market themselves as “fertility-friendly,” and are not harmful to a woman’s vagina or to a man’s semen.